marcobaturan/AI-replica/Experiment Index Delta Humanity/Experiment Index Delta Humanity.md

         +---------------------------------------------+
         |  **Experiment Index Delta Humanity (EIDH)** |
         +---------------------------------------------+
+## Citations

+    In-text:
+    According to Sitelew and Turchin (2025), existential risk analysis requires a multidisciplinary approach...

+    In bibliography:
+    Sitelew, R., & Turchin, A. (2025). *Replica-AI*.
+Publication name, volume(issue), pages.
+DOI or URL.

+    ## How to cite us

+    To cite this work, please use the following format:

+    Sitelew, R., & Turchin, A. (2025). *Replica-AI*.
+Publication name, volume(issue), pages.
+DOI or URL.

+    Publication date: March 21, 2025

 ## Abstract
 The concept of mind uploading, or the recreation of a human mind using digital data from a person's lifetime, represents an exciting frontier in artificial intelligence and digital preservation.
 This paper presents the findings of twelve experiments conducted to explore how digital footprints left by an individual throughout their life can be used to simulate their personality.
 Various language models were employed, including Gemini, Claude, GPT, Mistral, and Poe, to assess the fidelity of these simulations, progressing from low-resolution models to high-resolution models via prompt engineering.
 The aim was to investigate how increasing resolution can result in progressively more human-like simulations.